iqtree/iqtree.github.io/doc/AliSim.md

       iqtree2 --alisim alignment_example_1 -t input_tree.nwk -m JC

-In this example, AliSim uses the Juke-Cantor model to simulate an alignment along the input tree.
-However, at the branch connecting taxon C to its ancestral, the `HKY` with random parameters is used to simulate the sequence of taxon C. Similarly, the `GTR` model with the parameters specified above is used to generate the sequence of taxon E.
+Here, AliSim uses the Juke-Cantor model to simulate an alignment along the input tree.
+However, the `HKY` with random parameters is used to simulate the sequence of taxon C. Similarly, the `GTR` model with the specified parameters is used to generate the sequence of taxon E.

-To apply [Heterotachy (GHOST) model](Heterotachy-models) for an individual branch, in addition to the model name, users must also supply a set of branch-lengths containing `n` lengths corresponding to `n` categories of the model via `lengths=<length_0>,...,<length_n>` as the example 2.
+To mimic heterotachy (rate heterogeneity across branches), users can supply a set of branch-lengths containing `n` lengths corresponding to the `n` categories of the model via `lengths=<length_1>,...,<length_n>`, for example:

-**Example 2**: assuming the tree file `input_tree.nwk` is described as following

 	(A:0.1,(B:0.1,C:0.2[&model=HKY{2.0}*H4,lengths=0.1/0.2/0.15/0.3]),(D:0.3,E:0.1):0.2);